Residential Lead Staff

 At Damar, our people are remarkable.
 Our staff are dedicated to serving our clients to achieve remarkable results.
 We are a diverse team of men and women with a wide range of skills and experiences interested in careers that matter.
 We will provide you the training to help you not only provide the best service to our clients, but provide a place where you can fulfill your career ambitions.
 With competitive benefits, a culture of compassion, innovation and fun, Damar Services offers you the opportunity to do remarkable work.

-The Lead Staff is responsible for leading, directing and monitoring treatment services provided by assigned staff within Damar’s Children’s Residential Services.
+The Lead Staff will be responsible for leading, directing and monitoring treatment services provided by assigned staff within Damar’s Children’s Residential Services.
 In this capacity, the Lead Staff will actively promote agency philosophy in the delivery of services and perform essential job duties and responsibilities in accordance with Damar’s Strategic Plan and requirements by licensure.

 Quality Services/High Quality Staff

 • Manages and oversees the day-to-day residential operations of assigned unit or group homes within Children’s Residential Services.

 • Provides onsite unit or group home support, as directed by the Residential Manager.